How to Update WordPress Automatically and Manually: A Complete Guide

 For those who prefer command-line interfaces or are managing multiple WordPress sites, WP-CLI (WordPress Command Line Interface) can be an efficient way to update WordPress.
 Here’s how to do it:

-1. Install WP-CLI: Ensure you have WP-CLI installed on your server.
-You can download it from WP-CLI’s official site, and make sure you meet the system requirements, such as PHP 5.6 or higher and WordPress 3.7 or later.
+• Install WP-CLI: Ensure you have WP-CLI installed on your server.
+You can download it from WP-CLI’s official website, and ensure you meet the system requirements, such as PHP 5.6 or higher and WordPress 3.7 or later.

-2. Backup Your Site: Just like with any update, make sure to back up your database and files before starting.
+• Backup Your Site: Just as with any update, ensure that you back up your database and files before beginning.

-4. Run the Update Command: Use the following command to update WordPress to the latest version: wp core update
+• Run the Update Command: Use the following command to update WordPress to the latest version: wp core update.

 WP-CLI is especially useful for developers managing multiple sites, as it allows batch updates and other advanced management tasks.